hannahbeatty/smarthome/README.md

 This Smart Home Management System is a three-tier application that allows multiple users to control various devices across multiple houses based on their assigned permissions.
 The system features real-time synchronization, security integration, and persistent storage.

 ## Features

-### Multi-User Support
-Multiple users can connect simultaneously with isolated sessions.
+- Multiple users can connect simultaneously with isolated sessions.

-### Multi-House Management
-Control multiple homes from a single system.
+- Control multiple homes from a single system.

-### Role-Based Access Control
-Three permission levels: admin, regular, guest.
+- Three permission levels: admin, regular, guest.

-### Device Management
-Add, control, and remove smart devices.
+- Add, control, and remove smart devices.

-### Room Management
-Add and remove rooms with cascading device deletion.
+- Add and remove rooms with cascading device deletion.

-### Security Integration
-Lock and alarm system with automatic threat response.
+- Lock and alarm system with automatic threat response.

-### Real-Time Updates
-WebSocket-based broadcasting of state changes.
+- WebSocket-based broadcasting of state changes.

-### Persistent Storage
-SQLite database with SQLAlchemy ORM.
+- SQLite database with SQLAlchemy ORM.

 ---